privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 ### 2.1 Database Setup

+Next, we will set up the MySQL database.
+This is important because we need a place to store the [evidence](https://github.com/privacy-tech-lab/privacy-pioneer?tab=readme-ov-file#7-privacy-practice-analysis) that Privacy Pioneer will find.
+Interactions with the database will be managed by the scripts located in the [rest-api](https://github.com/privacy-tech-lab/privacy-pioneer-web-crawler/tree/main/rest-api) directory.
+We are also using a special [version](https://github.com/privacy-tech-lab/privacy-pioneer/tree/ppcrawl) of Privacy Pioneer that is designed to interact with this database.

-Then, create a database:
+First, in the MySQL shell, create the database:

 ```sql
 CREATE DATABASE analysis;
 ```

-Access it:
+Then, access it:

 ```sql
 USE analysis;
 ```

-And create a table where any [evidence](https://github.com/privacy-tech-lab/privacy-pioneer?tab=readme-ov-file#7-privacy-practice-analysis) that Privacy Pioneer finds will be stored.
+Lastly, create a table where any evidence that Privacy Pioneer finds will be stored:

 ```sql
 CREATE TABLE entries